"Raider Nation" Reflect Their Late Owner's Personality

 We have no nemesis.
 It's never a friendly rivalry.
 Only enemies and teammates.
 We are brash, we brag, we're confident and conceited because we can be and then we can back it up.

-If we fail, I bet we had put up one hell of a fight and oh, you KNEW you were in a battle by the end of the game, the fight, the day and then couldn't believe your ears when we immediately said, "Let's run it back again!"
+If we fail, I bet we had put up one hell of a fight and oh, you KNEW you were in a battle by the end of the game, the end of the fight at the end of the day and then couldn't believe your ears when we immediately yelled, "Let's run it back again!"
 The tough fans are the same way.

 If we lose, we're Cool Hand Luke punching at the air as George Kennedy says, "Stay down!
 You're beat!"
 We want to EARN your respect.
 If you are afraid of us, that's your problem.